10/2014 D Vautier

 et haec olim meminisse iuvabit.

-The Virgilian forsan (short for forsitan) is
+The Virgilian forsan (shorthand for forsitan)

-perhaps a good
+becomes a good

 to deal with past trauma.
 The